jadilorenzo/obsidian/Story/Story.md

 The world’s technological symphony had come to a screeching halt.
 When it began again, it sung a harsher tune.

-A century later, the world was more dangerous than fantastical — no aliens, no spaceships, no teleportation.
+A century later, the world was dangerous… not fantastical — no aliens, no spaceships, no teleportation.
 Alan wasn’t the only one wearing armor.

 The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories.
-The strong ruled without mercy; the weak struggled without hope —hope to survive under the shadow of war, execution, starvation, or assassination.
+The strong ruled without mercy; the weak, without hope — hope to survive under the shadow of war, execution, starvation, or assassination.
 Trust was rare.

-However, an unexpected benefit had emerged from the destruction of computer chips: new technology no longer relied on antiquated systems.
+Nevertheless, humans always adapt.
+In fact, an unexpected benefit had emerged from the destruction of computer chips: new technology no longer relied on antiquated systems.
 Fiberglass microchips replaced their silicon predecessors, and copper wiring gave way to the blazing speed of fiberglass wire.
 Previous computers had been fast, but these new machines were only limited by the speed of light.
 Systems designed for the interception of intercontinental ballistic missiles could achieve their goal with relative ease.
 This boost to computing speed, combined with discoveries in the arenas of magnetic deflection and magnetic blade technology, reverted all combat to hand-to-hand.
 Bullets were useless.
 Depending on the size and variety, these shields could deflect full-blown tank shells, metal or otherwise.
 The magnetic blade edges could tear through sheet metal.
 But when brought to bear in hand-to-hand combat, each blade counteracted the other.
 Decapitation was as effortless as a single, well-placed stroke of a blade.

-Alan sat in the 11th car of a lightning train, hurtling toward Novar at 500 kilometers an hour—and the most important person in the world.
+Alan sat in the 11th car of a lightning train, hurtling toward Novar at 500 kilometers an hour—and the most consequential leader in the western world.
 Vambraces, greaves, and gloves of a dark, brushed metal were on his forearms, shins, and hands while his chest remained without armor.
-The near-black cloth covering the surface of his body was splashed with dark brown giving him a dirty appearance.
+The near-black cloth covering the surface of his body was splashed with dark brown dirt and dust although his face was clean.
 A mask of the same near black cloth partially covered his face.
 No one knew his name… at least not yet.

 “I said stop the train.” *There’s not time for this.
 The attack at the station and now this?* Alan didn’t believe in accidents anymore.
 He began striding toward the car’s attendant.